Scholarships & Fellowships

 UNCF – Merck Undergraduate Science Research Scholarship Awards : The United Negro College Fund and the Merck Company Foundation jointly sponsor this program designed to increase the number of African Americans in the areas of biomedical science education and research.
-Each award consists of a scholarship of up to $25,000.00 and two summer internships mentored by Merck scientists with stipends totaling at least $10,000.00.
+Each award is up to a maximum of $30,000 that consists of a scholarship award of up to $25,000 to support tuition, room and board, and billable fees for the academic year 2013-14 and a summer research internship.

 Candidates must be African Americans enrolled full-time in a four year college or university in the United States.
 They must also be juniors pursuing a bachelor’s degree with a major in the life or physical sciences and must have completed two semesters of organic chemistry.
 Only U.S. citizens or permanent residents are eligible to apply.
 A minimum GPA of 3.3 is required.